Eating and drinking

 Leeds has plenty of green space that you can easily reach on foot, bike or public transport.
 There are many parks dotted around the city, such as the beautiful Roundhay Park, or Woodhouse Moor right next to campus.
 There are woodland walks, or the Leeds Liverpool canal, a haven for walkers and cyclists.

 Outside of the city, some of the finest cycling, walking and climbing routes in the UK are right on our doorstep, including the beautiful Yorkshire Dales.
-This location makes Leeds perfect for international competitions, such as part of the World Triathlon series and Tour de Yorkshire every year.
+This location makes Leeds perfect for international competitions, such as the World Triathlon series and Tour de Yorkshire every year.
 Both events bring a great atmosphere to the city centre.

 To find out more about whats on offer in Leeds and Yorkshire visit the Welcome to Yorkshire website.

 It's not hard to find green space in Leeds.
 Roundhay Park is one of my favourite places to get away from my books.
-It's the perfect place to de-stress; walking around the lake with friends and having a picnic when the weather's good.
+It's the perfect place to de-stress, walking around the lake with friends and having a picnic when the weather's good.